iradwatkins/steppers-life-v3/implementation-plan.md

 - ✅ PWAAttendancePage with real-time monitoring and analytics
 - ✅ PWASettingsPage with offline data management
 - ✅ Background sync and performance optimization
 - ✅ Full PWA implementation complete and tested
+- ✅ All bug fixes applied and production testing complete